nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-Due to the model that we have used the clinical code that represents the name of the test/analyte or test set will sit in an observation resource at either the 'Test group header' or 'Test result' level.
+Due to the model that we have used, the clinical code that represents the name of the test/analyte or test set will sit in an observation resource at either the 'Test group header' or 'Test result' level.

 As this item is mandatory in FHIR then suppliers should populate it with the SNOMED ConceptID `721981007` for `Diagnostic studies report`.